 - Not getting proper sleep

-If you experience any of these symptoms, it’s important to contact your doctor.
+If you experience any of these symptoms, it’s important to contact your doctor right away.
 They could suggest a test to check if you’re suffering from a mineral deficiency or low mineral levels.
-You can then discuss the next steps to take, which could include magnesium supplements.
+If required, your healthcare provider may put you on magnesium supplements to compensate for the deficiency of this particular mineral.

 What are the Beneficial Sources of Magnesium for Menopause?